jmetancelin/jmetancelin.github.io/cv.md

 ## Current position

-Research Engineer
+Assistant professor
-:    ROMEO HPC Center of Reims Champagne-Ardenne and in the CReSTIC Computer Science Laboratory of University of Reims Champagne-Ardenne.
-NVIDIA GPU Application Lab.
+:    University of Pau, Mathematics and their applications lab.

 Teaching
-:    HPC courses in the Master's degree in Computer Science, URCA.
+:    Math, Applied Math and HPC courses in Licence and Master degree, UPPA

 ## Experiences

-Since 01/2015
+01/2015 -- 08/2017
 :    **Research engineer, expert in GPU technlogies**, ROMEO HPC Center of Reims, CReSTIC, URCA

 * **GPU Application Lab**: Expertise in porting and optimisation of GPU accelerated codes for users.